Chappaquiddick incident: Rescue attempts

 Kennedy was able to swim free of the vehicle, but Kopechne was not.
-Kennedy said that he called her name several times from the shore, and tried to swim down to reach her seven or eight times.
-He then rested on the bank for around 15 minutes, before he returned on foot to Lawrence Cottage.
-He denied seeing any house with a light on during his 15-minute walk back.
-His route back took him past four houses from which he could have telephoned to summon help before he reached the cottage, but he did not attempt to contact the local residents.
+Kennedy said that he called her name several times from the shore and tried to swim down to reach her seven or eight times.
+He then rested on the bank for around fifteen minutes before he returned on foot to Lawrence Cottage.
+He denied seeing any house with a light on during his fifteen-minute walk back.
+His route took him past four houses from which he could have telephoned to summon help before he reached the cottage, but he did not attempt to contact the residents.
 The first of the houses was Dike House, 150 yd from the bridge and occupied by Sylvia Malm and her family.
 Malm stated later that she was home, she had a phone, and she had left a light on at the residence when she retired that evening.

 Kennedy returned to the cottage, where the party was still in progress, but rather than alerting all of the guests to the crash, he quietly summoned Gargan and Markham, and collapsed in the back seat of a rented Plymouth Valiant parked in the driveway.
-Gargan drove the three to the site of the crash, to try to rescue Kopechne from the car.
-Gargan and Markham jumped into the pond and tried repeatedly to rescue her but were not able to, due to the strong tidal current.
+Gargan drove the three to the site of the crash to try to rescue Kopechne from the car.
+Gargan and Markham jumped into the tidal pond and tried repeatedly to rescue her, but were not able to, due to the strong tidal current.
 After they recovered, Gargan drove Kennedy and Markham to the ferry landing.
-The three were all lawyers and they discussed what they should do while standing next to a public phone booth at the landing.
+The three were all lawyers, and they discussed what they should do while standing next to a public phone booth at the landing.
 Gargan and Markham insisted multiple times that the crash had to be reported to the authorities.